Coach vs Mentor

 This acts as a constant reminder to team members of their purpose.
 It also allows others that interact with the team.
 Ultimately, this will lead to an understanding as to why your team exists and what drives it to succeed.

-Sample of Team Leadership Charter
+Sample of a Team Leadership Charter

 Team Mapping